walshyc/milestone-project-2/README.md

 ## Deployment

-I have hosted this project on GitHub pages and regularly committed to the GitHub repository for this project.

 I created the Github repository called milestone-project-2 in my [GitHub Page](https://github.com/walshyc).

-The link to the homepage of the project is [here](https://walshyc.github.io/milestone-project-2/).
+After I had completed each minor step on the website such as getting the Google Map to appear, getting the country buttons aligned correctly I committed the changes to the Github repository along with a short message.
+This made it easy to fall back on old commits when needed.

+I have hosted the website using Github pages.
+This was done under the settings of my repository under the GitHub Pages section.
+I selected the master branch as the source.
+The site is then hosted [here](https://walshyc.github.io/milestone-project-2/).

 ## Credits